The Maid Freed from the Gallows: The Watersons version

-English folk group The Watersons recorded a version called "The Prickle-Holly Bush", with Martin Carthy singing lead, for their 1981 album Green Fields.
+English folk group the Watersons recorded a version called "The Prickle-Holly Bush", with Martin Carthy singing lead, for their 1981 album Green Fields.
 They learned it from the singing of Bill Whiting, of Longcot, Oxfordshire.

 Variations in other countries

 Some 50 versions have been reported in Finland, where it is well known as "Lunastettava neito".
-It is titled "Den Bortsålda" in Sweden ("Die Losgekaufte" in German).
+It is titled "Den Bortsålda" in Swedish and "Die Losgekaufte" in German.
 A Lithuanian version has the maid asking relatives to ransom her with their best animals or belongings (crown, house, crown, ring, sword, etc.).
 The maiden curses her relatives who refuse to give up their property and blesses her fiancé, who does ransom her.

-In a Hungarian version called "Feher Anna", collected by Béla Bartók in his study The Hungarian Folk Song, Anna's brother László is imprisoned for stealing horses.
+In a Hungarian version called "Fehér László", collected by Béla Bartók in several different regions of Hungary and published in his study The Hungarian Folk Song, Fehér Anna's brother László is imprisoned for stealing horses.
 Anna sleeps with Judge Horváth to free him but is unsuccessful in sparing his life.
-She then regales the judge with 13 curses.
+She then regales the judge with curses.

 "Cecilia" is one of the best known and more diffused songs in the Italian popular music.
-With no reference to any curse, it tells a story not very different from those of "Feher Anna" and "Seven Curses".
+With no reference to any curse, it tells a story not very different from those of "Fehér László" and "Seven Curses".
 Cecilia's husband has been condemned to be hanged, and she asks the captain how it is possible to spare his life.
 The captain promises to save her husband if Cecilia sleeps with him, but in the morning Cecilia sees from the window her man has been hanged.

 The song is also found in Northern Sami, titled "Nieida Kajon sis", which tells a story that strongly resembles the Lithuanian version.
 The maid asks her relatives (father, mother, brother, sister, and uncle) to ransom her with their best belongings or animals (horse, cow, sword, crown, and ship).

 Francis James Child describes additional examples from the Faroe Islands, Iceland, Russia, and Slovenia, several of which feature a man being ransomed by a woman.

 The theme of delaying one's execution while awaiting rescue by relatives appears with a similar structure in the 1697 classic fairy tale "Bluebeard" by Charles Perrault (translated into English in 1729).